menopause information

 2. Safety and effect of Black Cohosh and Red Clover for hot flushes here

-Black cohosh is available as a "tincture" putting drops into water to drink, and also as tablets, e.g. Remifemin.
+Black cohosh is available as a "tincture" putting drops into water to drink, and also as tablets, e.g. MenoHerb.
 The doses vary with the product.
-Caution for those on blood pressure treatments and those sensitive to ASPIRIN OR SALICYLATES

 One case has been reported of a woman developing autoimmune hepatitis while taking black cohosh.